NHSDigital/prescriptionsforpatients/cloudformation/README.md

 - Cloudformation execution role - cloudformation uses this role when applying a changeset.
 This has minimum permissions so if a new resource type is added, the permissions will need modifying
 - Artifact bucket and KMS key - resources used by CI build are uploaded to this bucket
 - Trust store bucket and KMS key - public CA certs used for mutual TLS are uploaded to this bucket
+- Splunk delivery stream bucket and KMS key - cloudwatch logs that can be delivered to splunk are put in here
+- Audit logging bucket - s3 access logs from artifact, trust store and splunk delivery stream buckets are sent to here
 - Secrets and KMS key - there are various secrets created for storing keys used in mutual TLS.
 These have a default value set, but the values are modified when creating new keys.
 - - CAKeySecret - used to store the private CA key
 - - CACertSecret - used to store the public CA cert